DataReply/korganizer-reference/README.md

 ### Namespaces, App Groups, Apps and Releases

 Korgi organizes charts and their respective installations inside `realm/namespaces`.
 Namespaces are composed of app groups which in turn contain multiple apps.
-Apps are repsenseted by app files and reference one or many release definitions.
+Apps are represented by app files and reference one or many release definitions.
-A release definition states the helm chart to install, while the installation instruction becomes complete with the instantiation of environment specific release values which managed under `realm/values`.
+A release definition states the helm chart to install, while the installation instruction becomes complete only after the instantiation of environment specific release values that are managed under `realm/values`.
 That being said, Korgi assumes that all these mentioned entities are present across environments and differences between environments will preferrably be configured inside the respective environment value directory.

+The following diagram illustrates the logical chart organization of a fictitious Kubernetes project.

 ![app-organization](doc/img/app_organization.png)